 But now, I can proudly say that by rectifying these blogging mistakes, I make a living online.

 About 95% of bloggers who aim at starting a blog, quit halfway.

 They just quit even before making a single buck from their blog.

-Because, they don’t have the proper action plan of things to do after registering their domain.
+Because they don’t have a proper action plan of things to do after registering their domain.

-It is very hard to hook your readers to what you are saying, leave alone selling them something.
+It is very hard to hook your readers to what you are saying, leave alone sell them something.

-But, at the end it all sums up to one thing..
+But, in the end, it all sums up to one thing..

 ..we have to try and give our best no matter what.

 Failure is just one more chance to re-evaluate your strategy.

 Let’s start with the dumbest mistakes bloggers make that you must avoid like the plague.